nelhage/blog.nelhage.com/content/draft/personal-infrastructure-with-claude.md

 # Reflection

-## Claude was much better than I realized
+## Claude is much better at code than I realized

-I didn't originally plan to use Claude to do the Rust rewrite; I only asked it to do the rewrite on a whim, figuring I'd give it a chance to impress me, or that I'd learn something about its current capabilities and limits.
-Even after the initial prompt wildly exceeded my expectations, I continued to be impressed throughout followup queries: Claude did multiple rounds of adding features and fixing bugs pretty much perfectly, and everything I tried "just worked."
+I asked Claude the original prompt mostly not expecting much.
+But I'd heard that Claude 3.5 Sonnet is much-improved at writing code, and in general I try to periodically try to use LLMs even when I expect failure, since that's the only way I've found to really stay calibrated on their capabilities.

+I was impressed, first, by the initial rewrite: I figured Claude would be alright at writing ~100 lines of code given a clear spec, but extracting an implicit spec from within a thousand lines of elisp, and executing against that spec, surprised me.
+I was further impressed by the process of iterating on the system; Claude continued to be very effective at reading moderate amounts of code from the context window, and updating them or responding to them in fairly sophisticated ways.
+Pretty much everything I tried "just worked."

-I understand very well, intellectually, that these models are still improving at an exponential rate, and that impressions formed 6 or 12mo ago are likely badly out of date.
+I understand very well, intellectually, that these models are improving at an exponential rate, and that impressions formed 6 or 12mo ago are almost surely badly out of date.
 But that abstract understanding isn't sufficient to form an accurate impression of the new _status quo_!
 The only way I know of to do so is to just keep using the models and interacting with them (and reading reports from others who do so).
 That fact is precisely why I tried this prompt, despite expecting failure, and also why I'm writing this reflection.

 ### "Should" you be impressed by this?

 I'm fascinated by my own reactions to and thoughts about Claude, just in the course of writing this note.

-I started out quite impressed -- I did not expect Claude to handle working on this much code so fluently, including across feature additions and modifications, and including fluently writing elisp, including using relatively obscure features and constructs. `obsidian.el` is about 800 lines long, which is 32KB of text and around 10,000 tokens.
-It was [only in 2023][clong] that Anthropic released the first public model that could process more than about 10,000 tokens, **at all**.
-Now Claude can not only handle that much code easily, but also identify the pieces relevant to a specific component, figure out what data they need, and reimplement them fluently in Rust, **in a single prompt**, without any chain-of-thought or explicit reasoning!
+As described above, my initial reaction was "surprised and impressed," with Claude exceeding expectations.
+The original `obsidian.el` is about 10,000 tokens long; It was [only in 2023][clong] that Anthropic released the first public model that could process that much text **at all**.
+And for my task, Claude needed to not just extract a single fact, or some summarized gist, of the input, but accurately understand and interpret **many** small details, scattered around the file.
+Models couldn't do that until recently!
+And it did so in a **in a single prompt**, without any chain-of-thought or explicit reasoning!
+So yeah, I was impressed.

 [clong]: https://www.anthropic.com/news/100k-context-windows

-At the same time, _even as I've drafted this post_, I've noticed a familiar sort of goalpost-shifting inside myself!
-I find myself shifting from surprise and amazement into a sort of almost-jaded downplaying, along two lines:
+At the same time, _even as I drafted this post_, I noticed a familiar sort of goalpost-shifting in my own mind!
+I find myself shifting from surprise and amazement into a sort of almost-jaded minimization, from at least two perspectives:

 1. Okay, but **shouldn't** I have expected this?
 I've seen many engineers marvel at Claude 3.5 Sonnet's coding acumen.
 I've personally seen it solve Anthropic interview questions; this exercise involved a bit more code, but I've also seen it read and answer questions about **much** larger pieces of code.
-I was surprised, but that's a problem with my expectations, more so than the model being **particularly** impressive!
+I was surprised, but that's a problem with my expectations, more so than the model being all that impressive!
-2. Is this really that impressive?
-This project "only" involved around 1000 lines of code; many of the projects you work on touch hundreds of thousands or millions of lines that weren't in the training set.
-Rewriting elisp into Rust **sounds** impressive, but it's also "just" a translation problem: fairly well-specified at root, and language models are, in general, perhaps at their strongest at translation-shaped tasks.
+2. Is this task really that impressive?
+This project "only" involved around 1000 lines of code; many of the projects I work on touch hundreds of thousands or millions of lines of code!
+Rewriting elisp into Rust might **sound** impressive, but it's also "just" a translation problem: fairly well-specified at root, and language models are generally quite strong at tasks that "look like" translation.

-I think both of these perspectives -- the awe, and also the downplaying -- have validity!
+I think both of these perspectives -- the awe, and also the minimization -- are valid in different ways!
 All these things are true:
 - LLMs are much, much better at coding than they were a year ago
 - And, even more so, their present capabilities would have **absolutely** sounded like impossible sci-fi even 2-3 years ago
 - But also, the current models are more-or-less "just a continuation of the same trend;" they're impressive, but also don't look all that different from where ML insiders and leaders were predicting we'd be as of a year ago